Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 A minority speaks these languages of the population of a territory/country.

-The total number of speakers of these minority languages are significantly low.
+The total number of speakers of these minority languages is significantly low.

-About 3% of the world’s population accounts for 96% of all these minorities, or rarest tongues are useful today.
+About 3% of the world’s population accounts for 96% of all these minorities, or the rarest tongues are helpful today.

 According to Ethnologue, there are more than 7,000 languages around the world.

-The Top 100 most spoken languages account for more than 90% of the world’s population.
+The Top 100 most spoken languages account for over 90% of the world’s population.

 In today’s globalized world, language usage is changing rapidly.
 More and more people are now learning popular and widely spoken languages.